-DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because they appeared outside of the authoritative SNMP engine's window. ::= { usmStats 2 } usmStatsUnknownUserNames OBJECT-TYPE SYNTAX Counter32 MAX-ACCESS read-only STATUS current DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because they referenced a user that was not known to the SNMP engine. ::= { usmStats 3 } usmStatsUnknownEngineIDs OBJECT-TYPE Counter32 SYNTAX read-only MAX-ACCESS STATUS current DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because they referenced an snmpEngineID that was not known to the SNMP engine. $::= \{ usmStats 4 \}$ usmStatsWrongDigests OBJECT-TYPE SYNTAX Counter32 read-only MAX-ACCESS STATUS current DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because they didn't contain the expected digest value. ::= { usmStats 5 } usmStatsDecryptionErrors OBJECT-TYPE SYNTAX Counter32 MAX-ACCESS read-only STATUS current DESCRIPTION "The total number of packets received by the SNMP engine which were dropped because they could not be decrypted. ::= { usmStats 6 }
+'''

+-- Statistics for the User-based Security Model

+OBJECT IDENTIFIER ::= { usmMIBObjects 1 }

+usmStats

+usmStatsUnsupportedSecLevels OBJECT-TYPE

+SYNTAX Counter32

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION "The total number of packets received by the SNMP

+engine which were dropped because they requested a

+securityLevel that was unknown to the SNMP engine

+or otherwise unavailable.

+::= { usmStats 1 }

+usmStatsNotInTimeWindows OBJECT-TYPE

+SYNTAX Counter32

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION "The total number of packets received by the SNMP

+engine which were dropped because they appeared

+outside of the authoritative SNMP engine's window.

+::= { usmStats 2 }

+usmStatsUnknownUserNames OBJECT-TYPE

+SYNTAX Counter32

+MAX-ACCESS read-only

+STATUS current

+{\tt DESCRIPTION} \ {\tt "The total number of packets received by the SNMP}

+engine which were dropped because they referenced a

+user that was not known to the SNMP engine.

+::= { usmStats 3 }

+usmStatsUnknownEngineIDs OBJECT-TYPE

+SYNTAX Counter32

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION "The total number of packets received by the SNMP

+engine which were dropped because they referenced an

+snmpEngineID that was not known to the SNMP engine.

+::= { usmStats 4 }

+usmStatsWrongDigests OBJECT-TYPE

+'''

+'''

+SYNTAX

+Counter32

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION "The total number of packets received by the SNMP

+engine which were dropped because they didn't

+contain the expected digest value.

+::= { usmStats 5 }

+usmStatsDecryptionErrors OBJECT-TYPE

+Counter32

+SYNTAX

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION "The total number of packets received by the SNMP

+engine which were dropped because they could not be

+decrypted.

+::= { usmStats 6 }

+-- The usmUser Group

+OBJECT IDENTIFIER ::= { usmMIBObjects 2 }

+usmUser

+usmUserSpinLock OBJECT-TYPE

+SYNTAX TestAndInco

+TestAndIncr

+STATUS

+current

+DESCRIPTION "An advisory lock used to allow several cooperating

+Command Generator Applications to coordinate their

+use of facilities to alter secrets in the

+usmUserTable.

+::= { usmUser 1 }

+-- The table of valid users for the User-based Security Model

+usmUserTable

+OBJECT-TYPE

+SYNTAX

+SEQUENCE OF UsmUserEntry

+MAX-ACCESS not-accessible

+STATUS

+current

+DESCRIPTION "The table of users configured in the SNMP engine's

+Local Configuration Datastore (LCD).

+To create a new user (i.e., to instantiate a new

+conceptual row in this table), it is recommended to

+follow this procedure:

+1) GET(usmUserSpinLock.0) and save in sValue.

+'''

-OBJECT IDENTIFIER ::= { usmMIBObjects 2 } usmUser usmUserSpinLock OBJECT-TYPE SYNTAX TestAndIncr MAX-ACCESS read-write STATUS current DESCRIPTION "An advisory lock used to allow several cooperating Command Generator Applications to coordinate their use of facilities to alter secrets in the usmUserTable. $::= \{ usmUser 1 \}$ -- The table of valid users for the User-based Security Model OBJECT-TYPE usmUserTable SYNTAX SEQUENCE OF UsmUserEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "The table of users configured in the SNMP engine's Local Configuration Datastore (LCD).
-To create a new user (i.e., to instantiate a new conceptual row in this table), it is recommended to follow this procedure: 1) GET(usmUserSpinLock.0) and save in sValue.
-2) SET(usmUserSpinLock.0=sValue, usmUserCloneFrom=templateUser, usmUserStatus=createAndWait) You should use a template user to clone from which has the proper auth/priv protocol defined.
-If the new user is to use privacy: 3) generate the keyChange value based on the secret privKey of the clone-from user and the secret key to be used for the new user.
-Let us call this pkcValue.
-4) GET(usmUserSpinLock.0) and save in sValue.
-5) SET(usmUserSpinLock.0=sValue, usmUserPrivKeyChange=pkcValue usmUserPublic=randomValue1) 6) GET(usmUserPulic) and check it has randomValue1.
+If the new user is to use privacy:

+- 3) generate the keyChange value based on the secret privKey of the clone-from user and the secret key to be used for the new user.
+Let us call this pkcValue. - 4) GET(usmUserSpinLock.0) and save in sValue. - 6) GET(usmUserPulic) and check it has randomValue1.
 If not, repeat steps 4-6.

 If the new user will never use privacy: